cchristelis/cartridge/readme.md

 This repository holds the standard Sass, JavaScript and Testing suite to act as development base.

-The site uses [Gulp](https://www.google.com) as a task runner along with a few [3rd party tools](docs/3rd-party-plugins.md).
+The site uses [Gulp](http://gulpjs.com) as a task runner along with a few [3rd party tools](docs/3rd-party-plugins.md).

 This setup will enable you to run a local node server instance of a website.
-Through the use of handlebars templating you will be able to compile your website into pre-compiled static HTML files.
+Through the use of [Handlebars](http://handlebarsjs.com) templating you will be able to compile your website into pre-compiled static HTML files.

-It also gives you the ability to package the site up with all the necessarry files.
+It also gives you the ability to package the site up with all the necessary files.

 ## Installation